-TLDR: I have no familiarity with the NATO topic.
-Please explain acronyms, intricacies, etc. clearly if you want my ballot.
-I am willing to listen to any arguments that aren't racist, homophobic, sexist, etc. Some arguments will obviously need more explanation than others.
-Write my ballot for me--the first part of your 2NR/2AR should be what I repeat back to you in the RFD.
-Yes spreading, but don't sacrifice clarity for speed--I don't care how good your arguments are if I can't understand them.
+- I do not know this topic.
+Please explain acronyms, intricacies, etc. clearly.
+I am willing to listen to any arguments that aren't racist, homophobic, sexist, etc. Don't sacrifice clarity for speed--I don't care how good your arguments are if I can't understand them.

 Other Relevent Things: